ThxAndBye/SRT-remux/README.md

 # SRT-remux
-Uses mkvextract and mkvmerge to fix strangely formatted srt subtitles in media files.
+Uses mkvextract and mkvmerge to fix strangely formatted srt subtitles in Matroska files.
 Uses MediaInfo CLI to check if the created mkv file has obvious errors.
 More information here: https://forums.plex.tv/t/missing-lines-in-srt-subtitles